Perfect Winter Road Trips for When You Need to Escape Austin

 Distance from Austin: 80 miles west; 1.5-hour drive

-Hill Country is considered one of the most beautiful places in Texas, and Fredericksburg lies at the very heart of the whole shebang.
-The charming hamlet has something for everyone: German culture, natural attractions, and a boatload of locally produced wine.
-In fact, there are more than 50 wineries, vineyards, and tasting rooms scattered throughout the country.
+The charming village has something for everyone: German culture, natural attractions, and a boatload of locally produced wine.
+In fact, there are more than 50 wineries, vineyards, and tasting rooms scattered throughout the region.
 Kick things off at Ab Astris, a family-owned boutique winery that cranks out exceptional vintages using Texas-grown fruit.
-Meanwhile, Ranch Road 1 offers bike tours of the region for those itching to burn some calories between sips.
-Back downtown, hit up Main Street, a haven spanning 150 shops, art galleries, and boutiques, plus a vibrant and varied restaurant scene including gems like West End Pizza Company, Chase’s Place Cocktails & Kitchen, Otto’s German Bistro, and Granite House Lounge.
-On your way out of town, work off the carbs with a hike up to the soaring summit of Enchanted Rock.
+Meanwhile, Ranch Road 1 offers bike tours of the region for those itching to sweat it out between sips.
+Back downtown, hit up Main Street, a haven spanning 150 shops, art galleries, and boutiques, plus a vibrant and varied restaurant scene including culinary wonders like West End Pizza Company, Chase’s Place Cocktails & Kitchen, Otto’s German Bistro, and Granite House Lounge.
+On your way out of town, stop off for a hike up to the soaring summit of Enchanted Rock.
 The massive, otherworldly pink granite dome is said to be haunted by the spirits of Native Americans, who considered the site supernatural.
-Alternatively, get your steps in the Vereins Kirche Museum at Marktplatz, a local landmark showcasing the town’s rich history.
+Or you could also get your steps in the Vereins Kirche Museum at Marktplatz, a local landmark spotlighting the town’s rich history.